☕ 20 Types Of Coffees From Around The World

 The high elevations of the Sidamo region allow the beans to really take their time growing, soaking up the sun, earth, and tropical climate.
 The beans are handpicked, washed, and sun-dried before being shipped off.
 A light roast is best for these beans – a medium or dark roast will obliterate the subtle earthy, nutty, and citrus edges in a flood of sickly sweetness.

 This bean is ideal for espresso and your French press – however, it can be overpowered by too much milk so hold off on using Sidamo for your latte or cappuccino.
 With the natural sweetness of Sidamo coffee, you won’t need to add as much sugar to your coffee – you may even find it’s sweet enough to pass up the sugar altogether. (https://coffeedorks.com/sidamo-coffee/)

 Sidamo is a large region in the south of Ethiopia, home to the Sidama farmers.
 The Sidama Coffee Farmers Cooperative Union is just one union of farmers that still live off the coffee plants they grow, harvest, and sell.
 There are over 80,000 independent farmers in this union alone.

 Coffee production in this area is strongly associated with their culture.
-The method of growing, harvesting and processing the coffee has been passed down through generations.
+The method of growing, harvesting, and processing coffee has been passed down through generations.
 Sidamo coffee is steeped in culture and has a rich history.
-In my opinion, this makes Sidamo coffee far more satisfying to brew and drink compared to a Brazilian coffee, for example.
+In my opinion, this makes Sidamo coffee far more satisfying to brew and drink compared to Brazilian coffee, for example.